mi3nts/summer2019/shrey/DailyNotes.md

 15. Push the Seeduino Base Shield onto the Seeduino and verify that the power switch is set to 3.3V.
 16. Solder A0 on the INA219 to which "Solar +" was connected to change the address of an INA219 to have Seeduino be able to distinguish between the INA219s

+Rough circuit sketch can be found on page 79 of research notebook.

 **Homework:**
 - Finish Daily Notes
 - Chapter 2 Problems of C.M.
 Book